 Hot Springs, Virginia

-In addition to Hersheypark theme park, water park, and enough chocolate to give you a sugar high of a lifetime, Hershey Resorts offers a very affordable Golf Fore Family experience at 9-hole, Spring Creek Golf Course.
+In addition to Hersheypark theme park, water park, and enough chocolate to give you a sugar high of a lifetime, Hershey Resorts offer a very affordable Golf Fore Family experience at the 9-hole Spring Creek Golf Course.
 The package includes 9 holes of golf, club rentals, ball sleeves, and snacks for a family of four.
 Cost: $100; make sure to reserve a tee time in advance.
 The Hershey Country Club boasts three more difficult, award-winning courses for the exclusive use of members or guests of Hershey Resorts (The Hershey Hotel, Hershey Lodge, and Hersheypark Camping Resort).
 While you’re here, try the new FootGolf course at Spring Creek.
 Think soccer + golf.
 My boys love it!
-For a full resort review, click here.

 KidTripster Tip: You can rent a GolfBoard (like a surfboard with wheels) to liven up your round, but you do need to be 18 years old.